graftpro/nodejs-pool/README.md

 * 4 Gb Ram (Graft Build will fail with <= 2GB)
 * 2 CPU Cores (with AES_NI)
 * 40 Gb SSD-Backed Storage
+* Clean and fresh Installation of Ubuntu 16.04

 Pre-Deploy